blanck/loits/README.md

 ## Development

 This project is open for further development!
-Contributions are welcome, and feel free to explore and enhance the game.
+Contributions are welcome - we encourage both human developers and AI collaborators to submit pull requests with improvements, new features, or optimizations.
+Feel free to explore and enhance the game.

 ## Built With